shoui520/shoui520.github.io/docs/animeworkflow.md

 ### Adding the Audio Field

 The audio field will only apply if an audio source was playing when the subtitle was copied.
-Make sure your Anki card type has an audio field before exporting. **Be sure to use`Ctrl + Alt + Z` as that is the only way to copy and paste audio + the sentence for the card**, then navigate to the copy history menu where you should see your pasted sentence and export it with the star icon.
+Make sure your Anki card type has an audio field before exporting. **Be sure to use ++ctrl+alt+z++ as that is the only way to copy and paste audio + the sentence for the card**, then navigate to the copy history menu where you should see your pasted sentence and export it with the star icon.
 You should now see an auto-filled audio option which you can click to playback.
 Click export once you've filled in all the fields.

 This shortcut is probably the fastest way to create a card using Asbplayer and most efficient due to the easy audio capture.
-This is the best workflow option for mining while streaming because using `Ctrl + Alt + Z` easily adds a card with audio in the copy menu for you to export.
-To complete the mining process, grab a screenshot by clicking the camera icon if you are using the [animecards](https://animecards.site/) format or any similar one.
+This is the best workflow option for mining while streaming because using ++ctrl+alt+z++ easily adds a card with audio in the copy menu for you to export.
+To complete the mining process, grab a screenshot by clicking the camera icon if you are using the [Animecards](https://animecards.site/) format or any similar one.

 ![Image](img/anime22.gif)